Fragility

 This August (2014) and September I lost 19 days of my life, and for two of those 19, I almost lost my life entirely.
 I got the flu that progressed (quickly) into a chest infection, went to hospital, deteriorated quickly, admitted into ICU and was put on a life support machine called an ECMO.
 For two days it was a coin-flip whether I would survive the day.
 I did recover, also very quickly, but not without a significant amount of fall-out from the whole event.
 This post tries to detail all of this.

-A lot of this post will be quotes from my fiancé ’s diary that she kept.
+A lot of this post will be quotes from my fiancé’s diary that she kept.

 This life-changing event started on around the 13th of August 2014 with the common flu.
-The flu went through it’s normal symptoms with sweats and shivers and aches.
+The flu went through its normal symptoms with sweats and shivers and aches.
 I thought the flu was mostly over on Friday the 15th – so much so that I felt ok drove to the other side of Melbourne to collect a rug that we had purchased.
 However that night things started getting worse.

 I had been proactive and saw the doctor, who said “you have the Flu, get some rest”.
 Sage advice indeed.